 A big adventure awaits, and of course, I want to be prepared.
 This for me means creating journal pages to keep it all organized.

-Moreover, I really want to remember all the moment from the upcoming adventure.
+Moreover, I want to remember all the moments from the upcoming big trip.

 There is a plan with me video at the bottom of this post, so feel free to scroll down and give it a look.